contessid/MLflow-Optuna/README.md

 3. **Split Data**: Splits the dataset into training and validation sets.
 4. **Set MLflow Experiment**: Sets the current active MLflow experiment using the `get_or_create_experiment` function from `mlflow_utils.py`.
 5. **Start MLflow Run**: Initiates an MLflow run and creates an Optuna study for hyperparameter tuning.
 6. **Optimize Hyperparameters**: Uses Optuna to optimize the hyperparameters of a logistic regression model.
-The `logistic_regression_error` function from `optuna_utils.py` is used as the objective function.
+The `objective` function from `optuna_utils.py` is used as the objective function.
-7. **Log Parameters and Metrics**: Logs the best hyperparameters and the best root mean square error (RMSE) to MLflow.
+7. **Log Parameters and Metrics**: Logs the best hyperparameters and the best accuracy to MLflow.
 8. **Set Tags**: Logs tags related to the project, optimizer engine, model family, and feature set version.
 9. **Train Model**: Trains a logistic regression model using the best hyperparameters found by Optuna.
 10. **Log Model**: Logs the trained model as an artifact in MLflow.
 11. **Print Model URI**: Prints the URI of the logged model.
+12. **Evaluate Model**: Evaluates the model on the validation set and logs the evaluation metrics to MLflow.

 ### `blob_storage_deploy.py`